5 Tips to Get Your Credit Mortgage-Ready

 Think of your credit score like a grade and your report as a test.
 The grade tells you how you did, but your actual test tells you why you received that grade.

 Your credit score and report work in a similar way.
-You won’t know what has influenced your score until you’ve seen your report, so it’s important to check both before applying for a mortgage.
+You won’t know what has influenced your score until you’ve seen your report, so it’s important to check both before getting a preapproval letter or applying for a mortgage.

 Once you’ve seen all your accounts, credit inquiries and public records in one place, you can see if you’re on the right track or if there are opportunities for you to improve your score.